geraldrivsky/redux-master/README.md

 # Getting Started

-This is an example of my code where I use technologies: Redux Toolkit, RTK query, Typescript
+This is an example of my code where I use technologies: React, Redux Toolkit, RTK query, Typescript

 ## Available Scripts